sam17332/redesProyecto2/README.md

 To use this option you need to be loged in and need to join a chatroom.
 Once you've join a chatroom you have to enter the name of the chatroom, for example `myRoom@conference.redes2020.xyz`, and then enter the message you wanna send.

+#### Exit - Option 0
+If you want to kill the program select this option.

 ## XMPP Documentation
 There's a document document named "XMPP-The definitive guide.pdf" on the repository, it has everything you need to know about XMPP.